Encrypt-S/navpi/README.md

 `sudo openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -out /etc/apache2/ssl/navpi-ssl.crt -keyout /etc/apache2/ssl/navpi-ssl.key`

-When you're prompted, fill out the details with your own eg.
+When you're prompted, fill in each of the details with your own or just press the enter key as these details are not required for a privately used ssl key.

-Country Name: NZ

-State or Province Name: Auckland

-Locality Name: Auckland

-Organization Name: Nav Coin

-Organizational Unit Name: Nav Pi

-Common Name: my.navpi.org

-Email Address: admin@navcoin.org

-Then we need to flush and reload apache:
+Once you've generated the ssl key we need to flush and reload apache:

 `sudo systemctl daemon-reload`